Personalization MUST mean relevance in mobile banking appsPublished: Friday, 21st September 2018 by Matthew Tod, Head of Analytics, D4t4 Solutions Plc

 It now looks like the answer has been discovered judging by the trends we are seeing.
 The solution appears to be to focus on relevance rather than pushing multiple offers at an individual.
 The use of behavioral data, collected from multiple channels, coupled with existing purchase probability models enables the selection of the most relevant promotion or piece of content for inclusion in the app experience.

 By focusing on relevance app builders are hoping to maintain the slick functional customer experience and then add relevant commercial offers to bring the app more into the customer purchase journey.

 The future state will take into account the needs of the customer.
 I recently wrote a blog with Vince Jeffs of Pegasysytems, where we described my recent experience of looking for a child bank account, and despite the signals I left there was no response.
 Below is the kind of response we were both expecting to see within my mobile app – a relevant, timely and helpful solution.

 A relevant response like this, based on my interactions with the website, delivered in a timely fashion to my app would have been useful to me and would have increased the chances of me opening a new account.

-Click here to find out how Celebrus enables banks to deliver relevant personalisation by capturing highly granular behavioural data from mobile banking apps.
+Click here to find out how Celebrus enables banks to deliver relevant personalization by capturing highly granular behavioral data from mobile banking apps.